Wallace-Man/CSC-648-Term-Project/credentials/README.md

 *** Note that the Instance must be ACTIVE to connect.
 The server will be set to INACTIVE until we begin using it consistently to limit charges***

-15. Once you have authenticated your google account, you can execute the following command to tunnel into CLoud SQL server (replacing USERNAME with your username)
+15. Once you have authenticated your google account, you can execute the following command to tunnel into CLoud SQL server
+<bold>replacing USERNAME with your username<bold>
     ```sh
-    gcloud sql connect csc648-cloud --user=user
+    gcloud sql connect csc648-cloud --user=USERNAME
     ```